Seaham railway station: History

-The station was opened to passengers by the Londonderry, Seaham and Sunderland Railway on 2 July 1855, and was originally known as Seaham Colliery.
+The station was opened to passengers by the Londonderry (Seaham to Sunderland) Railway on 2 July 1855, and was originally known as Seaham Colliery.

-In 1900, the North Eastern Railway purchased the line.
+The North Eastern Railway purchased the line by the North Eastern Railway Act 1900 (63 & 64 Vict. c. clxiii).
 To create a new coastal route between Sunderland, Hartlepool and Middlesbrough, the line was extended south along the coast, with the section between Seaham and to opening on 1 April 1905.

 Upon the opening of the line, a new through station (current station) was constructed.
 On 1 March 1925, the (current) station was renamed from Seaham Colliery to Seaham.
 On the same day, the nearby harbour station was renamed from Seaham to Seaham Harbour, closing to passengers fourteen years later, on 11 September 1939.

 Facilities

 The station facilities were improved during the 2010s to include fully lit waiting shelters and CCTV.
-The long-line Public Address system (PA) was renewed and upgraded with pre-recorded announcements.
+The long-line public address system (PA) was renewed and upgraded with pre-recorded announcements.

 The station is unstaffed, but a self-service ticket machine is provided on the northbound platform to allow passengers to buy tickets before boarding or to collect pre-paid tickets.
 Train running information is offered via timetable posters, digital CIS displays and automatic announcements.
 Step-free access is available to both platforms.

 Services

+Northern Trains

-As of the May 2021 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
-Most trains continue to Hexham (or Carlisle on Sunday) and Nunthorpe.
-Two trains per day (three on Sunday) continue to Whitby.
+As of the winter 2025 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough, most southbound trains extend to Nunthorpe.
+One train per day continues to Whitby each day, apart from Sundays.
+Connections for the Tyne Valley, Northumberland and Morpeth lines are available at Newcastle.
 All services are operated by Northern Trains.